ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Path to '.in' file.
    field : str
-       Name of the field to be read in from NetCDF file. analysis : str, 'all'
+       Name of the field to be read in from NetCDF file. analysis : str
        Type of analysis to be done.
-Options are 'all', 'perp', 'par, 'time', 'write_field', 'film'. out_dir : str, 'analysis'
+Options are 'all', 'perp', 'par', 'time', 'write_field', 'write_field_full'. out_dir : str, 'analysis'
        Output directory for analysis. time_interpolate : bool, True